scalar-labs/scalardl/docs/getting-started-auditor.md

 ```

 By default, it checks the states of Ledger and Auditor non-linearizably; i.e., there might be cases where they look inconsistent temporarily.
-To make it linearizable, you can configure the following option and resister `ValidateLedger` contract as follows.
+To make it linearizable, you can configure the following option and register [ValidateLedger](https://github.com/scalar-labs/scalardl-java-client-sdk/blob/master/src/main/java/com/scalar/dl/client/contract/ValidateLedger.java) contract as follows.

 ```
 [client.properties]